 Quorum Sensing in Streptococcus pneumoniae

 The ability of the opportunistic pathogen S. pneumoniae to infect a host and develop resistant mechanisms to antibiotics is controlled by QS.
 The signals that mediate this communication are short, helical peptides known as CSP-1 and CSP-2.
-The Bertucci Group, in collaboration with the Tal-Gan Group at the University of Nevada, Reno, is investigating the binding domain of CSP-1 to better understand the relationship between the peptide's structure and its QS activity.
+In collaboration with the Tal-Gan Group at the University of Nevada, Reno, we are investigating the binding domain of CSP-1 to better understand the relationship between the peptide's structure and its QS activity.
 In doing so, potent inhibitors of S. pneumoniae QS will be developed.

 Quorum Sensing in Lactobacillus plantarum

 QS in commensal bacteria L. plantarum has been demonstrated to control cell adherence and bacteriocin production.
 By understanding the fundamental structure-activity relationships between LamD, the cyclic peptide that regulations L. plantarum QS, and its cognate receptor, LamD derivatives will be synthesized capable of modulating these phenotypes.
 As L. plantarum and other Lactobacillus species compose a significant percentage of the human gut microbiome, enhancing these phenotype may provide a colonization advantage for these species in the presence of microbial pathogens or diseases of ecological imbalance.